 Chilluckittequaw – Chinookan tribe formerly living on the north side of Columbia River in Klickitat and Skamania Counties of Washington.
 In 1806 Lewis and Clark estimated their number at 2,400.
 A remnant of the tribe lived near the mouth of White Salmon River until 1880, when they removed to the Cascades, where a few still resided in 1895.

-Chilula – A small Athapascan division which occupied the north west portion of the Valley of Redwood Creek in north California and Bald Hills, dividing it from Klamath Valley.
+Chilula – A small Athapascan division which occupied the north-west portion of the Valley of Redwood Creek in northern California and Bald Hills, dividing it from Klamath Valley.
 They were shut off from the immediate coast of Yurok, who inhabited villages at the mouth of Redwood Creek.
 Living above them on Redwood Creek was the related Athapascan group known as Whilkut, or Xoilkut.

 Chimakuan – A linguistic family consisting of two tribes and languages spoken on the Olympic Peninsula in northwestern Washington.
 Of the two languages, Chemakum and Quileute, the first is extinct and the latter is endangered.
 The situation of these two tribes, as well as certain traditions, indicate that in former times the family may have been more powerful and occupied the entire region to the south of the strait of Juan de Fuca from which they were driven out by the Clallani and Makah.
 This, however, is uncertain.
 They had a high reputation among their Indian neighbors for warlike qualities, but, for the greater part, were on friendly terms with the white settlers.